worpet-bildet/portal/README.md

 |rein %portal [& %portal-manager]
 ```

+> To seed %portal data, see commands in /portal/notes

+## Instructions below are OOD

 Now %app-store has been installed on one fake ship.
 To see more clearly how it works, you can install it on multiple ships and assume different roles (Distributor, Developer, Curator, User) for each ship.

 ### How it works